jspars/ml-psych/README.md

 # Lawson Psychotherapy website - lawsonpsych.com

-Below are the _general_ steps you will need to take to set up your environment, download this code, make changes to it, and push those changes to the live, public, website.
+Below are the _general_ steps you will need to take to set up your environment, download this code, make changes to it, and push those changes to the live, public website.

 ## Summary